jamesxuoi/adam-blog/_posts/2020-02-15-speech-recognition.markdown

 ![Fast Fourier Transform]({{site.baseurl}}/assets/img/post_1/4.jpg)

 **Spectrogram:** is a visual representation of the spectrum of frequencies of a signal as it varies with time.
-When applied to an audio signal, spectrograms are sometimes called sonographs, voiceprints, or voicegrams.
-A spectrogram is a visual representation of the spectrum of frequencies of a signal as it varies with time.
-When applied to an audio signal, spectrograms are sometimes called sonographs, voiceprints, or voicegrams.
+When applied to an audio signal of 'two'.
+In addition, spectrograms are sometimes called sonographs, voiceprints, or voicegrams.

 ``` python
 def log_specgram(audio, sample_rate, window_size=20,